 I began keeping goats in 1986.
-My first were Alpine-Pygmy crosses; I sought a small dairy animal to provide the household with milk.
-I then moved on to ADGA registered Nubians, who I decided were too big and pushy around my young children.
-On my quest to find the perfect small, family/homestead goat I thought was looking for Kinders and accidentally happened upon Nigerian Dwarfs.
-It was love at first sight!
+My first were Alpine-Pygmy crosses as I sought a small dairy animal to provide the household with milk.
+I then moved on to ADGA registered Nubians, whom I decided were too big and pushy around my young children.
+On my quest to find the perfect small, family/homestead goat, I thought was looking for Kinders, but happened upon Nigerian Dwarfs and it was love at first sight!
 I acquired my first Nigerian, Goodwood Geranium, in 1991 and have never looked back.
 Since that fateful decision, my four children, Margiana, Robin, Linden, and Eleanor have also become involved in managing, raising and showing of our goats.

 Rosasharn goats are currently registered the American Dairy Goat Association (ADGA).
 I have been a Board member of the American Nigerian Dwarf Dairy Association, President of the New England Nigerian Dwarf Association, and a member of AGS and ADGA.
 I was the leader of a 4-H group specializing in goats (many Nigerians included) for more than 10 years.

 Our breeding program favors line-breeding on the outstanding genetics of Tom Thumb and Tiger.
-The Rosasharn herd has a unique and distinctive style; looking and milking just like the standard dairy goats, in miniature.
-We have had our herd evaluated, classified and LA’d several times and many animals have earned an Excellent (E) score.
+The Rosasharn herd has a unique and distinctive style; looking and milking just like the standard dairy goats, only in miniature.
+We have had our herd evaluated, classified, and linear appraised many times and all of our animals do well with many earning an Excellent (E) score.
 We breed our does once per year.
-Our goats are wormed as needed and receive CDT and BoSe injections annually.
-Our herd has always tested negative for CAE, Johnes, CL, TB and Brucellosis and receive regular veterinary care.
-We have maintained a closed herd for many years, only leash breeding, using new bucks (who never live or run with the does), occasionally and very carefully.
+Our goats are wormed as needed, following the FAMACHA system, and receive CDT and BoSe injections annually.
+Our herd has always tested negative for CAE, Johnes, CL, TB, and Brucellosis and receive regular veterinary care.
+We have maintained a closed herd for many years, only leash breeding, using new bucks (who never live or run with our does) occasionally and very carefully.

-The does are milked primarily to provide milk for the house though we share some of the surplus and feed the rest to hogs.
-We make delicious cheese and yogurt and our own soap.
-We have been participating on official Milk Test, DHIR since 1998.
-All our senior does have earned their dairy stars, or are in the process.
-I will discuss my records and milking routine–ask me.
+The does are milked primarily to provide milk for the household, though we share some of the surplus, and feed the rest to hogs.
+We make delicious cheese and yogurt as well as our own soap.
+We have been participating on official milk test, or DHIR, since 1998.
+All our senior does have earned their dairy stars on their first lactation, and our first-fresheners are in the process.
+I am happy to discuss my records and milking routine–just ask.
 I strive to have does freshen throughout the year to maintain a constant milk supply.
 Therefore, we usually have kids available or due.
-The herd has reached optimum size now which means that occasionally mature breeding stock is offered for sale to make space available for youngsters we want to keep.
+The herd has reached optimum size now which means that often mature breeding stock is offered for sale to make space available for youngsters we want to keep.
 We will give a discount on the price of a wether as a companion to any goat purchased.